ryanschlosbon/Auto-Assist/README.md

 # Auto-Assist
-This project aims to create a full-stack ML app that diagnoses car issues based on submitted images and information.
+Full-stack AI assistant that combines computer vision, NLP, and retrieval-augmented generation to diagnose automotive issues using images and repair documentation.